AnnaUskova/AnyaPerfectRepository/README.md

 ## Preprocessing

-To further work with the dataset, it was necessary to deal with missing values, get rid of outliers and prepare the dataset for building a model, selecting the most significant features and paying special attention to the target variable
+To further work with the dataset, it was necessary to deal with missing values, get rid of outliers and prepare the dataset for building a model, selecting the most significant features and paying special attention to the target variable.
+Features should be scaled using StandardScaler from Scikit-learn.

+Violin plot creation:

 ![Violin plot](images/pic1.png)

+Irrelevant columns should be dropped:

 ![Correlation matrix](images/Pic3.png)